linketech/leaf/readme.md

 ## Log

+When the code is deployed, use "leaf logs" to fetech the logs.
+Use "leaf logs --help" for more infomations.
-Logs can be found in log service of alicloud console.
+Alternatively, the logs can be found in logstore of alicloud console.